xabbu42/Master/arbeit.md

 \End{lcorollary}

 \Begin{proof}
-In the 1\. case we only remove occurrences of $□$ so no new prehistoric relations are introduced.
-In the 2\.\ case no new prehistoric relations are introduced by the induction hypothesis.
-Moreover in the case of a $(⊃ □)$ rule, all occurrences in the prehistory of the new rule also occur in the prehistory of the original rule.
-In the 3\.\ case, a rule is removed, which again can not introduce new prehistoric relations.
+In the 1.\ case and 2.\ case we only remove occurrences of $□$ so no new prehistoric relations are introduced.
+In the 3\.\ case, a rule is removed entirely, which again can not introduce new prehistoric relations.
 \End{proof}

 \Begin{lemma}[contraction for G3s] \label{contr}